-Power consumption and cooling of mission-critical information-technology (IT) facilities remain key concerns, according to professionals who attended the recent DatacenterDynamics New York (www.datacentredynamics.com).
-The event, which provides a knowledge exchange for professionals involved in the design, construction, and management of data centers, saw delegates discuss a variety of core concerns, including managing data center efficiency to counter increasing electricity costs, the relevance of data center classification systems, and the roles of facilities and IT.
+Power consumption and cooling of mission-critical information-technology (IT) facilities remain key concerns, according to professionals who attended DatacenterDynamics New York, which was held March 28.
+The event, which provides a knowledge exchange for professionals involved in the design, construction, and management of data centers, saw delegates discuss a variety of core concerns including managing data-center efficiency to counter increasing electricity costs, the relevance of data-center classification systems, and the roles of facilities and IT.

-The event inaugurated this year’s series of 12 educational and networking conferences that are taking place throughout the world.
-Organizers said the 481 attendees was a new record for the event.
+The New York event inaugurated this year's series of 12 educational and networking conferences that are taking place throughout the world.
+Organizers said the event enjoyed a record-breaking 481 delegates in attendance.

 "The data-center industry may be booming, but there is a fundamental need to address power, cooling, and knowledge issues," said George Rockett, conference director for DatacenterDynamics.
 "Increasing power densities, whether they are from networked storage, communications equipment, and more commonly from servers, are all contributing.
 The move toward blade servers, for example, has enabled dramatic increases in server density and performance with improved flexibility, reliability, and reduced costs.
 However, the associated power an cooling requirements are necessitating a redesign of existing data centers as well as a rethink of the way that new data centers and LAN environments are deployed.
 Although the introduction of multi-core processors is touted as one solution, they are a short-term answer to what is a long-term problem.
 From ASHRAE to IBM and APC, the delegates discussed the design, architecture, and implementation methods for dealing with blade-server cooling, and options and practical solutions for new, retrofit, and existing environments.